 2 – Ho Chi Minh Was A True Patriot

-3- Ho Chi Minh Gave Up Everything For His Country
+3- Ho Chi Minh Gave Up Everything For His Country, Vietnam

-Ho Chi Minh was the kind of revolutionary that was willing to give up everything for his country.
-Vietnamese will proudly tell you that he was celibate his entire life as he gave us all for the revolution.
+Ho Chi Minh was the kind of revolutionary willing to give up everything for his country.
+Vietnamese will proudly tell you that he was celibate as he gave us all for the revolution.

 The truth is a lot more complicated than that.
 In 1926, Ho Chi Minh married a Catholic Chinese midwife named Zeng Xueming; she was given the Vietnamese name of Tăng Tuyết Minh.
 Zhou Enlai’s wife, Deng Yingchao, was a witness at their wedding,